Getting to the camp

 Want something a little more precise?
 The Camp Mokulē‘ia site has directions from Honolulu International Airport .

 You might want to consider a carpool or shared commercial shuttle from the airport.
 We may try to help coordinate so that a group can take a shuttle together.
-This works for those coming early, or arriving between 11 and 3 p.m. on May 3.
-Carpools and shuttles will work as well for those leaving on the afternoon or evening of May 8.
+This works for those coming early, or arriving between 11 and 3 p.m. on Sunday.
+Carpools and shuttles will work as well for those leaving Friday afternoon or evening.

 (Once you are at the camp, a car is not necessary.
 If you are bringing a companion and he or she would like to use the time to check out the North Shore or have some adventures, though, it would be great to have a car, as there is no public transportation that goes out to the camp.)

 Give yourself enough time to check around and compare fares.
 We have found that Hawaiian and Alaska often have the best fares from the West Coast.

 We are also connected with an organization that is an affiliate of Hawaiian Airlines.
 That enables us to get discounts on some airfares.
 Click here for information.

 Very little.
 Bathing suits.
 Flip flops.
 The camp is low-key and relaxed.
 Shorts are fine.
 Sundresses are fine.
 Hawaiian shirts are excellent.
 Jeans may be too heavy — cotton or linen are better.
 A mu‘umu‘u or some facsimile (i.e., flowing cotton dress with floral motif) is as formal as the women will need.

 Hawaiians often remove their shoes before entering homes, so shoes you can get in and out of easily are good.
 You may also want “slippers” (as we call flip flops) to wear around the camp and leave on the seawall when you step onto the beach.
 You’ll also want at least one sturdy pair of walking or hiking shoes.

 - Toiletries, shampoo, soap, toothbrush.
 (No sundries shop.)